 Sustainable Resources Group Intn’l, Inc. (SRGII) worked with the State of Hawai‘i and private landowners, primarily the Maui Land & Pineapple Company, Inc. (MLP), to install BMPs on severely eroding roads in the agricultural region.
 Effectiveness monitoring was conducted to quantify the reduction in NPSP-loading.

 The monitoring results show 57 tons (142,500 cubic yards) of sediment was trapped and erosion was curtailed on 480 acres.
 Land owners were provided an Operation and Maintenance Plan to guide future maintenance of the installed BMPs.
-This project was funded by Department of Health 319.
+This project was funded by State Department of Health 319 funds from the EPA.

 Ocean Friendly Properties and Landscapes

 Project S.E.A.
 Link, with funding from DAR/NOAA has been conducting walking assessments of the properties in the Honokowai area to gain an understanding of which appear to have more pollution potential with landscaping and housekeeping practices.
 Thirteen properties received information on best management practices for ocean preferred properties/landscapers.
 Eight condo properties signed on to the newly developed Ocean-Friendly Property Pledge commitment and have received positive PR and inclusion in a building movement for ocean health through West Maui Kumuwai.
 Six new landscaping companies have joined the Ocean-Friendly Landscaper program.